SpatialFocus/EntityFrameworkCore.Extensions/README.md

 ## Configuration Options

-The two extension methods in the `OnModelCreating` method in the `DbContext` class:
+There are two extension methods in the `OnModelCreating` method in the `DbContext` class:

 - **ConfigureEnumLookup(...)** allows you to define in which form lookup tables for *Enums* will be constructed and named: